A Chinese Ghost Story III

-A Chinese Ghost Story III (倩女幽魂 III：道道道 (Sinneoi Jauwan III: Dou Dou Dou)) is a 1991 Hong Kong romantic comedy-horror film directed by Ching Siu-tung and produced by Tsui Hark.
+A Chinese Ghost Story III (倩女幽魂 III：道道道 (Sinneoi Jauwan III: Dou Dou Dou)) is a 1991 Hong Kong romantic comedy horror film directed by Ching Siu-tung and produced by Tsui Hark.
 It is the sequel to A Chinese Ghost Story and A Chinese Ghost Story II.

-Though technically a distant sequel, the plot is more of a retelling of the original A Chinese Ghost Story.
-Joey Wong reprises her role as a ghostly beauty bound in servitude to the Tree Demon.
+Joey Wong returns as a ghostly beauty bound in servitude to the Tree Demon.
 The Tree Demon's seal, as cast by the monk Yin (Wu Ma) in the original film, only lasts for 100 years.
 Now 100 years later, the Tree Demon awakens.

 Plot

-The film starts with a flashback to the first film with Taoist Yin sealing away the tree demon, but tells the scholar Ning Tsai Shen that it will reawaken in 100 years.
+The film starts with a flashback to the first film, with Taoist Yin sealing away the tree demon.
+He tells the scholar Ning Tsai Shen that it will reawaken in 100 years.

-Fast forward 100 years later, two Buddhist monks master Bai Yun and his inept disciple Shi Fang are transporting a golden idol of Buddha.
-On their travels they meet the relatively honorable mercenary Taoist Yin (It is revealed later that he was named after the Taoist swordsman Yin from the first movie and had even been rejected by him when he asked to be his student.)
+100 years later, two Buddhist monks, master Bai Yun and his inept disciple Shi Fang, are transporting a golden statue of Buddha.
+On their travels, they meet the relatively honorable mercenary Taoist Yin (It is revealed later that he was named after the Taoist swordsman Yin from the first movie and had even been rejected by him when he asked to be his student.)
 When talking to a merchant, Yin accidentally cuts the roof off Shi fang’s backpack revealing the golden Buddha statue.
 Beset by the thieves and ne'er-do-wells in the villages, the monks go to spend the night at the local temple, which is none other than the Orchid Temple of the first film.
 Unknown to the monks, they were followed by bandits from town.
-As the bandits make a move on them, one of them trips over a corpse arm and mistakes it for a ghost tripping him and they all run off scared since Lotus Temple was rumored to be haunted.
+As the bandits make a move on them, one of them trips over a corpse arm and mistakes it for a ghost tripping him, causing them to run off scared since Lotus Temple was rumored to be haunted.
 As the bandits run off they hear female ghosts singing and mistake them to be living humans.
 The bandits then are captured by the tree demon and are all killed.

-While meditating, the monks hear the commotion and master Bai Yun goes to investigate telling Shi fang to stay in the temple.
-The tree demon knows of the residing monks and tell a female ghost Lotus to go and seduce Shi fang.
-Lotus tries to seduce him many times the first night, but after he finds out she is a ghost she attempts to kill him on orders from the tree demon but he saves himself by reciting mantras repelling her.
+While meditating, the monks hear the commotion and master Bai Yun goes to investigate, telling Shi Fang to stay in the temple.
+The tree demon knows of the residing monks and tells a female ghost, Lotus, to go and seduce Shi Fang.
+Lotus tries to seduce him many times the first night, but after he finds out she is a ghost she attempts to kill him on orders from the tree demon.
+He saves himself by reciting mantras repelling her.
 Despite this, he lets Lotus go out of compassion before his master comes back.
 Over the next few nights, Shi Fang is visited by Lotus again and the two become fond of each other.